Greece Digital Nomad Visa Guide (2024)

 Considering the correlation between inflation and prices, we hope that a lower inflation rate would mean lower prices, as well.

-However, according to Loukas Lazic, a tour guide who used to live in Greece and still spends there a few months a year, the prices of groceries are not the same in big and small cities:
+However, according to Loukas Lazic, a tour guide who used to live in Greece and still spends a few months a year there, the prices of groceries are not the same in big and small cities:

 Expense #3: Utilities

-Utility prices in Greece are moderate for European standards.
+Utility prices in Greece are moderate by European standards.

 However, you may spend much more electricity than that, especially if you live with your spouse and children.
 According to EIA (US Energy Information Administration), an average US household spends around 886 kWh per month.